jfilatow/AI-Playbook/pages/feature-development/README.md

 - Complete the [Getting Started](../getting-started) section first
 - Use only AI tools from the [Allowed Tools for MYOB Pilot](../appendix/MYOB-approved-tools.md) list
 - Configure proper privacy settings.
 This keeps your sensitive information safe when working with AI tools.
-For information on the appropriate privacy settings for your chosen AI tool, see the [MYOB Tools Guidance](./tools-guidance.md)
+For information on approved AI tools and their configuration, see the [MYOB-approved AI tools](../appendix/MYOB-approved-tools.md)

 ## Workflow
 1. [Development](development.md) - Develop the solution iteratively, using AI for implementation